SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

 Write a program that reads 3 lines of input.

-On each line you get a single character.
+You will get a single character on each line.

 Combine all the characters into one string and print it on the console.